dynamsoft-docs/capture-vision-docs/architecture/index.md

 At runtime, CVR selects a *CaptureVisionTemplate* and analyzes it to build a task workflow, which then runs for all images acquired from the image source.

 - For tasks that can run in parallel, CVR will start to process the next image as long as it has an extra working thread to create a functional product instance.
 Read more on [Parallel Image Processing](#parallel-image-processing).
-- For tasks that must run in a sequence, CVR makes sure that each task follows the correctt order of operations.
+- For tasks that must run in a sequence, CVR makes sure that each task follows the correct order of operations.

 > There are two type of tasks.
 Read more about [Image-Processing Tasks](image-processing/index.md) and [Semantic-Processing Tasks](semantic-processing.md).